 Multiple cement plugs would be installed within the well to permanently seal the well and isolate any productive or water bearing formations reservoirs or hydrocarbon bearing zones.

-An additional cement plug would be installed at the seabed and all casings will be cut and recovered from at least 2 metres below the mudline to ensure that the seabed is returned to the same condition as it was prior to drilling operations commencing.
+An additional cement plug would be installed at the seabed and all casings will be cut and recovered from at least 2 m below the mudline to ensure that the seabed is returned to the same condition as it was prior to drilling operations commencing.

 Environment and regulations

-The National Offshore Petroleum Safety and Environmental Management Authority (NOPSEMA), regulates activities in accordance with the Offshore Petroleum and Greenhouse Gas Storage (Environment) Regulations (2009) (Environment Regulations).
+The National Offshore Petroleum Safety and Environmental Management Authority (NOPSEMA), regulates activities in accordance with the Offshore Petroleum and Greenhouse Gas Storage (Environment) Regulations (2023) (Environment Regulations).
 The OGV Project will require Environment Plans (EPs) to be accepted by NOPSEMA before commencement of activities.
 EPs will be prepared for different activity phases, including one EP covering drilling and P&A activities.

 EPs must include a description of the existing environment, the proposed activities, an evaluation of the impacts and risks, environmental performance outcomes and controls, implementation strategy, and reporting requirements.
 They must also demonstrate that consultations with relevant persons whose functions, interests or activities may be affected by the activities in the EP (‘relevant persons’), have been carried out in accordance with the regulations.